 c.
 Sprint Capacity (In points or as per the UOM defined)

 Note: Sprint name is mandatory.

-The Sprint screen is divided into two columns that is Release Cards and Sprint Scope.
+The Sprint screen is divided into two columns that are Release Cards and Sprint Scope.

-Release Cards is further divided into two columns that is Backlog Cards and Board Cards.
+Release Cards is further divided into two columns that are Backlog Cards and Board Cards.

 - Backlog Cards: Contain those backlog cards which are in the Release Scope.